 DO MAKE AN OPEN FIRST BOX.
-These are things you will want to access immediately upon arriving to your new home.
+These are things you will want to access immediately upon arriving at your new home.
 These are things like toilet paper (yes..toilet paper is always on the mind these days), trash bags, extension cords.
 For a FREE OPEN-FIRST BOX MOVING CHECKLIST PDF contact me and I’ll be happy to send one out to you.

 DO OUTSOURCE.
 If you find the packing to be too overwhelming or you don’t think you can get it all done on your own, enlist the help of a friend, relative, (a Klutter Koach if you’re in Bet Shemesh) or let the movers finish what you started.
 If being home during Corona has taught me any lessons, MENTAL HEALTH is CRUCIAL.
 Respect your limits and do what you need to do.